YanceyA/BeaconPrinterTools/Config/Print_start/Print_start.md

 - Part Cool fan off and heat to print temp
 - Set temp expansion compensation
 - Apply z_adjust if required
-- Purge line if configuredv
+- Purge line if configured

+(Shoutout to Brazuka on discord for the fast_QGL macro!)